-Recently in Trip to America Category
+Category: Trip to America

 I think I am finally getting used to the idea of my oldest kids being where they are.
 They are in good hands and they will be having the times of their lives, I believe.